 The royal castle Šašov was mentioned for the first time in 1253, when it was in the hands of de Vancha brothers.
 Together with the nearby castle Revište was created to protect the road running along Hron; near the toll station.
 These castles, closing access to gold-bearing areas in the Štiavnica and Kremnica mountains, have for centuries united the fate and the owners.

 At the beginning of the 14th century, a powerful magnate, Matthew Csák took over Šašov.
-In 1320, the castle became the property of the Banská Bystrica mining chamber, but soon returned to the royal hands and since then it has repeatedly changed owners.
+After his fall, in 1321, the castle became the property of the Banská Bystrica mining chamber, but soon returned to the royal hands and since then it has repeatedly changed owners.
 In the fifteenth century it played the role of a dowry of several consecutive queens.
-The first was Barbara, the wife of Sigismund of Luxembourg, who received Šašov in 1424.
-On her behalf, the castle was managed by Ladislav Zubonya and Ladislav Upori, who in the mid-15th century often came into conflict with burghers and miners from the nearby Banská Štiavnica.
-Soon Upori moved to the side of Jan Jiskra, fighting on the side of the Habsburgs, and later Ladislav the Posthumous, but eventually in 1465 the castle returned under the authority of King Matthias Corvinus.
+The first was Barbara, the wife of Sigismund of Luxemburg, who received Šašov in 1424.
+After the death of Sigismund the local goods fell to his and Barbara’s daughter, Princess Elizabeth, on behalf of whom Šašov was held by Captain Peter Koler, a supporter of Jan Jiskra, who fought on the side of the Habsburgs, and later Ladislaus the Posthumous.
+In the mid-15th century, Koler often came into conflict with townspeople and miners from nearby Banska Štiavnica, and the castle also changed hands during the conflict between the Hungarian governor Jan Hunyady and Jiskra.
+Finally, in 1464, the castle returned to King Matthias Corvinus, who gave it to Ladislav of Úpor.

 In 1490, queen Beatrice, widow of Matthias Corvinus, as a reward for loyal service, she gave both castles to the Dócze family.
 They dealt with their neighbors for property and, after unfavorable sentences, they waged private wars with them, and also dealt with robbery.
 They made a name for themselves by, among others, plundering of the fortified monastery in Hronsky Benadyk and repeated ravaging of the lands of the Seven Cities of Mining Association, and their bad reputation encompassed all of central Slovakia.
 This did not prevent them, however, from holding high dignity in the state: they were priests, guardians of the crown, military commanders.
 The family died out in 1647, its last representative, Zygmunt Dóczy, was captured by the Turks and beheaded on the market square in Żarnowica, and his wife of unusual beauty was sent as a gift to the Sultan.